Seanny123/ShortStories/cured.md

 "You don't have some magic un\-bruising pill?"
 "I do, but it makes your balls fall off."
 "Oh god, how did they find..."
 "I was joking.
-I'll get you some ibuprofen."
+I'll get you some acetominophen."

 I let a crooked smile spread across my face as I lean my head against the wall.
 The warmth of a rekindled friendship spreads throughout my chest and contrasts nicely with the ice I apply on my chin.